-Exceptional A+ 4.00 Exceptionally good performance demonstrating a superior understanding of the subject matter, a foundation of extensive knowledge, and a skillful use of concepts. Α 3.80 A- 3.60 Very Good B+ 3.40 Very good performance demonstrating the capacity to use the appropriate concepts, an above-average understanding of the subject matter, and an ability to handle problems encountered in the subject. В Satisfactory B- 2.70 Generally satisfactory performance despite notable shortcomings, demonstrating a basic understanding of the subject matter and fundamental concepts, and an ability to handle relatively simple problems.
-C+ 2.50 Marginal С 2.00 Marginal performance despite evidence of serious effort, demonstrating only partial familiarity with the subject matter and limited capacity to deal with relatively simple problems and concepts, deficiencies serious enough to make it inadvisable to proceed further in the field without additional work.
-C- 1.70 Unsatisfactory F 0.00 Unacceptable, failing work for which no credit can be given.
-Other Grades P - Pass AU - Audit: Indicates formal auditing of a course.
-I - Incomplete: Is recorded when an extension to complete work beyond the semester has been granted by the course instructor.
-An extension beyond the published incomplete due date requires the approval of the Dean.
-W - Withdrawal: Granted prior to any assessment or without penalty due to extenuating circumstances.
-WP - Withdrawn Passing WF - Withdrawn Failing
+Exceptional A+ 100 - 98 Exceptionally good performance demonstrating a superior understanding of the subject matter, a foundation of extensive knowledge, and a skillful use of concepts.
+A 97 - 95 Very Good A - 94 - 92 Very good performance demonstrating above average capacity to use the appropriate concepts, a very good understanding of the subject matter, and an ability to handle the problems encountered in the subject.
+Satisfactory B+ 91 - 89 Generally satisfactory performance despite notable shortcomings, demonstrating a basic understanding of the subject matter and fundamental concepts, and an ability to handle relatively simple problems. В 88 - 86 Marginal В- 85 - 83 Marginal performance despite evidence of serious effort, demonstrating only partial familiarity with the subject matter and limited capacity to deal with relatively simple problems and concepts.
+C+ 82 - 80 Unsatisfactory С 79 - 77 C- 76 -74 F 73 - 0 Unacceptable, failing work for which no credit can be given Other Grades P Pass AU Audit Audit indicates formal auditing of a course